colyseus/docs/docs/getting-started/server.md

 npm install
 ```

-To run the http + websocket server, run `npm start`.
+To run the server locally, run `npm start`, then open [http://localhost:2567](http://localhost:2567) to explore each example.

 ## Creating a barebones Colyseus server